onosproject/onos-config/docs/deployment.md

 # Deploying onos-config

-One of the goals of the µONOS Config project is to provide simple deployment options that integrate with modern technologies.
+One of the goals of the onos-config project is to provide simple deployment options that integrate with modern technologies.
 Deployment configurations can be found in the `/deployments` folder in this repository.